ismaileneskirli/prometheus_anomaly_detector/README.md

 docker-compose up -d --build
 ```

 ## Start the example app

 ```
 docker-compose up -d --build python-application

-## Generate some requests by opening the application in the browser
+## Generate some requests by opening the application in the browser, Anomaly detection api takes the last 20 rows as a parameter, so db should be launched before making requests.

 http://localhost:81 #Python